wgeorgecook/personal-website/README.md

 Written in HTML/CSS with modal functionality from Javascript.
 No jQuery or CSS preprocessing.
 I did not use any front end frame work.
 This can be downloaded and served with any web server or uploaded to a hosting site like [Github Pages](https://pages.github.com/) without worrying about any server functionality.

 ### Limitations
 As a vanilla product, it comes with some limitations that frameworks aim to solve.
 I have to manually update UI whenever I want to change something.
 Everything is pretty well statically set.
-In the future, I would like to add a data store and keep relevant project details as well as my bio.
-That way, I don't need to edit pages directly to add or modify that information.
-React or Angular are what I am now familiar with, and are excellent candidates.
+To solve this issue, I created a version of this site in Angular 6.
+You can find that project [here](https://www.github.com/wgeorgecook/ng-personal-website).

 ## Google fonts
 All the curly bits are [Pacifico](https://fonts.google.com/specimen/Pacifico).